13588112254/littlefs/DESIGN.md

   cases.
 We were only able to be lazy about the threaded linked-list because it isn't user facing and we can handle the corner cases internally.

-- Some filesystems propogate COW operations up the tree until finding a common parent.
-Unfortunately this interacts poorly with our threaded tree and brings back the issue of upward propogation of wear.
+- Some filesystems propagate COW operations up the tree until finding a common parent.
+Unfortunately this interacts poorly with our threaded tree and brings back the issue of upward propagation of wear.

 - In a previous version of littlefs we tried to solve this problem by going back and forth between the source and destination, marking and unmarking the